Skip to content

 Why should you visit the Sultanahmet District?

-Most of all, it’s time to enjoy one of the amplest kitchens in the world, Turkish food.
+Most of all, it’s time to enjoy one of the most amazing kitchens in the world, Turkish food.
 So, don’t fret if you don’t stand a chance to try this out.
-A nice variety of popular cozy eateries and cafes can be found here.
+A nice variety of popular cosy eateries and cafes can be found here.

-Besides being a historical site, you will discover many activities here that will leave you relaxed and amazed.
-Every time visitors come to Turkey, they head for the Sultanahmet District, again and again, because of its lively and vibrant vibes you can not find anywhere else.
+Besides being a historical site, the Sultanahmet District offers many activities that will relax and amaze you.
+Every time visitors come to Turkey, they repeatedly head for the Sultanahmet District because of its lively vibes.

 From the first time you reach Sultanahmet District, the Egyptian Obelisk of Theodosius will show up here; you can settle for seconds to take a photo as you don’t come across an obelisk every day.

-Then, wander the whole square, which is clean and neat and so safe to go there any time of the day.
-Plus, you can bring ice cream and have a seat on one of the benches to view picturesque see sights.
+Then, wander the whole square, which is clean, neat, and safe to visit at any time of the day.
+You can also bring ice cream and sit on one of the benches to view picturesque sights.

 Things to Do: